frohro/WWU6302view/README.md

-This repository is to help students to use 6302view with the ESP32-C3 super mini.
+This repository is to help students to use 6302view with the ESP32-C3 super mini and the Raspberry Pi Pico.
 It can also work for other ESP32 variants with small modifications to the platformio.ini.
 The ESP32-C3 has a different type of serial over USB from the regular ESP32 and so it needs these build flags:

     -D ARDUINO_USB_MODE=1